techidaily/site-win11/source/_posts/unleash-potential-top-free-must-have-for-win11.md

 ![bitwarden windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bitwarden-windows-11.jpg)

  If you struggle to remember multiple passwords for different accounts, a password manager can take care of it.
 Bitwarden is an excellent password manager available on the web, browser, and desktop.
-If you use a different password Manager, such as LastPass, explore our[Bitwarden vs. LastPass comparison](https://www.makeuseof.com/bitwarden-vs-lastpass/) to see what makes Bitwarden a better alternative.
+If you use a different password Manager, such as LastPass, explore our [Bitwarden vs. LastPass comparison](https://www.makeuseof.com/bitwarden-vs-lastpass/) to see what makes Bitwarden a better alternative.

  It is an open-source password manager that lets you easily secure and sync all your passwords across devices.
 It also lets you generate a new and secure password for each account to avoid repeating one password for all the services.